fvilarinho/phonebook/README.md

 For local access, use localhost, for remote access, use the IP/Hostname of the provisioned infrastructure.

 ## 4. Settings
-If you want to customize the stack by yourself, just edit the following files in the `iac` directory:
+If you want to customize the stack by yourself, just edit the following files:
 - `main.tf`: Defines the required provisioning providers.
 - `variables.tf`: Defines the provisioning variables.
-- `linode.tf`: Defines the provisioning settings of Akamai Connected Cloud.
+- `linode.tf`: Defines the Akamai Connected Cloud provider.
 - `linode-instances.tf`: Defines the instances to be provisioned in Akamai Connected Cloud.
-- `linode-keys.tf`: Defines the SSH keys and certificates to be provisioned in Akamai Connected Cloud.
+- `linode-keys.tf`: Defines the SSH keys and certificates to be provisioned.
-- `docker-compose.yml`: Defines how the application stack will be built.
+- `docker-compose.yml`: Defines how the application stack is composed.
-- `Dockerfile`: Defines the container image of the application.
+- `Dockerfile`: Defines the container images of the application.
+- `.credentials`: Defines the Akamai Connected Cloud credentials.
+Please use the file `.credentials.template` as template.
+- `settings.json`: Defines the Akamai Connected Cloud provisioning settings to be used.
+- `etc/frontend.conf`: Defines the Frontend service configurations.
+- `etc/prometheus.conf`: Defines the Prometheus service configurations.
+- `etc/otel_*.json`: OpenTelemetry Dashboards definition.
+- `etc/akamai_ds2_dashboard.json`: Akamai DataStream 2 Dashboard definition.

 ## 5. Other resources
 - [Akamai Connected Cloud](https://www.linode.com/)